Cell Phone Etiquette

 boost my immune system instantly.

-thought he would be leaving and which bar he and Bubba should meet in when
+know), when he thought he would be leaving and which bar he and Bubba should

-phone courtesy.
+courtesy.
 Have you noticed that he is not in a class by himself?
-As the
+As the number of cell

 Don't you wish that along with those bizarre directions on how to set up and use

-therefore already know how to use them-there were also instructions for cell
+already know how to use them-there were also instructions for cell phone conduct?

-If you feel compelled to make or receive a call on your cell phone, find a private
+you feel compelled to make or receive a call on your cell phone, find a private spot

-call, let others know and ask their permission to leave your phone on and to
+let others know and ask their permission to leave your phone on and to take the call.

 4. Turn your cell phone off.
 Whether you are attending personal or professional